oracle-livelabs/apex/online-bookstore-app/3-enhance-home-page/enhance-home-page.md

     ![App builder home page](images/save-and-run.png " ")

 ## Task 3: Enhance the Cards Region

+In this task, we will enhance the cards region on the homepage by displaying the book cover and key details about each book.

 1. Go back to the page designer, and select **Search Results** region and enter/select the following: